Why do we need this? So we can get in touch and help find you nursing homes for your needs. Home Care Package Levels: What’s Covered?

 - Level 4: High-level care

-The Home Care Package Program is all about making life easier, safer and more comfortable, while helping people stay connected to their community and enjoy their independence.
+The Home Care Package Program was intended to make life easier, safer and more comfortable, and to help people stay connected to their community while enjoying their independence at home.

-So, whether it’s a little extra help around the house or more intensive care, there’s support available.
-The graphic below gives a helpful overview of the 4 levels of care.
+So, whether it’s a little extra help around the house or more intensive care, there is support available.
+The graphic below gives a helpful overview of the former four levels of Home Care Packages, and how each level has since been transitioned to the new Support at Home program:

 Now, let’s get down to the nitty gritty and take a much closer look at each level.